 - Success has proven by Co-ops like NTUC FairPrice

 - “While cooperatives are not profit-driven, some highly successful ones do make good surpluses.
 FairPrice achieved a group revenue of $3.2 billion and a net surplus of $144.1 million last year.”
 (ST 20 Jul 2015)

 - Differentiate yourselves from the competition by your unique social mission.

 Do you have a breakthrough idea that can solve current social issues?

 An opportunist does not turn down a chance to win cash prizes and invaluable advice by industry leaders?

 This article was written by Ee Kaye Lin Tanya, a first-year Business student from the National University of Singapore.
-Tanya is currently a Campus & Youth intern at SNCF, passionate about creating new ideas and innovation.
+Tanya is a scholar from SNCF, passionate about creating new ideas and innovation.
 She enjoys adventures and spending time with her dogs.